Heaters Buying Guide

 - If you plan to use your heater in the bathroom, ensure you opt for a model with drip protection so you are not at risk if water droplets or condensation fall on the unit while in operation.

-Heated blankets are an affordable way to ensure you always climb into a cosy bed.
-A heated blanket can also help relieve some of the pain from muscular strains and injuries.
+Heated blankets are an affordable way to ensure you always climb into a cosy bed — perfect for winter!
+A heated blanket may also help relieve some of the pain from muscular strains and injuries.

 Outdoor heaters are perfect for anyone who likes to dine al fresco all year round.
 They are also a great way to keep your guests warm and comfortable when you are entertaining.